ryanantonydunn/nextjs-starter/README.md

 ## Instructions to create from scratch

-1. Set up new nextjs app with TypeScript
+1. New nextjs app with TypeScript
-2. Set up a component structure
+2. Component structure
 3. Absolute paths
-4. Set up PostCSS
+4. PostCSS
 5. Linting
 6. React Testing Library
+7. Storybook

 ### 1. Set up new nextjs app with TypeScript